paulsteele/Ferngill-Simple-Economy/README.md

 ### Extensibility
 Starting in version 2.0.0 there is
 * An API for other mods to interact with the economy.
-See the docs for more details.
+See [the docs](https://github.com/paulsteele/Ferngill-Simple-Economy/blob/main/docs/api-integration.md) for more details.
 * Content Pack support for adding custom rules for items.
-See the docs for more details.
+See [the docs](https://github.com/paulsteele/Ferngill-Simple-Economy/blob/main/docs/content-packs.md) more details.

 ### Bug Reporting